 Day 5: Nerja to Sierras de Tejeda, Almijara y Alhama Natural Park

 Head north of Nerja to the Sierras de Tejeda, Almijara y Alhama Natural Park.
-This park is huge and is made up on three mountain ranges.
-Spend your day hiking and exploring this surroundings.
+This park is huge and is made up of three mountain ranges.
+Spend your day hiking and exploring these surroundings.